 Are you committed to a career in an art practice that creatively engages with your community?
 If so, the MA Art and Social Practice is ideal.

 Artists in the 21st century increasingly find themselves working in participatory settings where skills in creative and social engagement are essential.
 This programme addresses these changing needs and facilitates a shift in thinking away from conventional ideas about where art practices are located and how work is disseminated.

 The course offers focused provision enabling you to develop an appropriate level of knowledge and research to inform practical work, together with the critical and analytical processes and technical skills required to effectively deliver a project in the public domain.

-Postgraduate Loans (SAAS) (Scottish domiciled and EU students)
+Postgraduate Loans (SAAS) (Scotland-domiciled students)

-Loans for tuition fees are available from SAAS for eligible Scotland domiciled and EU students, and loans for living costs for eligible Scottish students.
+Loans for tuition fees are available from SAAS for eligible Scotland-domiciled students, and loans for living costs for eligible Scottish students.